battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 As mentioned earlier, parser combinators are built up from simple building blocks combined to complex parsers.
 There are quite a lot predefined parsers for common tasks that we can re-use and combine.
 It's fascinating that all parsers are independent and can be executed on their own, so everything is easily maintainable and testable.

 > Functions in Haskell are defined by just assigning a value to a name.
 Types are inferred by the compiler and type annotations are recommended but optional.
+> Haskell doesn't need parentheses around and commas between function parameters, Just keep in mind that function application is left-associative, so this won't work: `print 1 + 2` as it would try to add `2` to the return value of `print 1`.
+You will need parentheses here: `print (1 + 2)`.

 We're dealing with an URL, so even without knowing the specs, we can guess that we will encounter "things delimited by slashes".
 According to the webservice specification, these "things" can only consist of characters and numbers.
 We'll start with a parser that reads these symbols between the slashes and call it `value`.